 How does sex experience change the brain?
 Are these changes the same in males and females?

-One of my overarching research interests is understanding the neurobiology of naturally-motivated behaviors.
-Specifically, I am interested in the effects of rewarding experiences on future behavior, focusing on how rewarding experiences that occur as part of an individual’s everyday life can lead to long-lasting changes in the brain.
+One of our overarching research interests is understanding the neurobiology of naturally-motivated behaviors.
+Specifically, we are interested in the effects of rewarding experiences on future behavior, focusing on how rewarding experiences that occur as part of an individual’s everyday life can lead to long-lasting changes in the brain.
 To that end, I use sex behavior in Syrian hamsters as a model to investigate the neurobiological mechanisms of natural reward and brain plasticity following rewarding experiences.
-Given that naturally-motivated behaviors are driven by the same neural circuitry as synthetically-motivated behaviors (e.g., taking drugs of abuse), it is reasonable to assume that understanding the how the brain processes natural rewards has important implications for understanding pathologies of motivation.

 Previous research has demonstrated that sex experience increases the density of dendritic spines on neurons of the nucleus accumbens, a brain region critical for reward and motivation.
 Put another way, sex experience changes the physical structure of neurons in the nucleus accumbens, making it possible for more synapses form.
 Although this has been shown to occur in both males and females of several species, and has important implications for the response to future rewarding experience (either natural or synthetic), the molecular events that lead to this structural plasticity are not known.
 Furthermore, whether the same signaling mechanisms mediate this change in both sexes are not known.
 In my lab, we are using molecular biology and behavioral pharmacology techniques to try to dissect the neural mechanisms underlying this neuroplasticity.

 What are the neural mechanisms of aggression in females?